-- A gate valve should be used in service where it can always be in a fully open or fully closed position.
-If the wedge is kept in an intermediate or partially open position, the bottom of the wedge and the seat will become badly eroded in a short time.
-Also, the wedge will tend to chatter and cause noise in the line and premature wear. - 2.
-WHEN RESEATING a gate valve, be sure and mark the wedge so it can be inserted in the valve body the same way it was removed, otherwise a tight closure may not be obtained.
-When a new wedge is installed, it must be fit to the body seats for proper sealing. - 3.
+- 1. A gate valve should be used in service where it can always be in a fully open or fully closed position. if the wedge is kept in an itermediate or partially open position, the bottom of the wedge and the seat will become badly eroded in a short time.
+Also, the wedge will tend to chatter and cause noise in the line and premature wear. - WHEN RESEATING a gate valve, be sure and mark the wedge so it can be inserted in the valve body the same way it was removed, otherwise a tight closure may not be obtained. - 3.
 LUBRICATION of valves is especially important, and should be done on a strict schedule, at least annually.
 Valves that are opened and closed frequently should be lubricated at least once a month.
-On O.S. & Y. valves where the stem is uncovered, the stem threads should be kept clean and lubricated.
+On O.S.&Y. valves where the atem is uncovered, the stem threads should be kept clean and lubricated.
 Stem threads left dry and unprotected will become worn by grit and other abrasives, causing stem failure.
 Valves with rotating stem bushings are equipped with a lubricant fitting in the upper yoke for stem bushing lubrication.
 Stem Thread lubrication is performed by applying lubricant directly to the operating threads.
-For most applications, a general purpose lithium based EP0 or EP1 lubricant is recommended, however, the lubricant must be compatible with the environment in which it is used. - 4.
+For most applications, a general purpose lithium based EPO or EPI lubricant is recommended, however, the lubricant must be compatible with the environment in which it is used. - 4.
 FOREIGN MATTER on the seat of a globe valve can usually be flushed off the seat by opening the valve slightly to create a high rate of flow through the small opening provided.
 If valves do not hold tight, do not use extra leverage or wrenches on the handwheel, as a valve is easily ruined this way.
-Instead, take the valve apart and inspect disc and seat to locate the source of trouble.
+Instead, take the valve apart and inspect, disc and seat to locate the source of trouble. - 5.
+PACKING LEAKS should be corrected immediately by tightening the packing nut which compresses the packing.
+If left unattended stem or packing damage can occur.
+If packing gland has compressed the packing to its limit, replace with new packing.